Make an E2B USB drive using Linux

-8. Now simply copy the entire contents of the E2B_VENTOY folder to the root of the 2nd partition of your E2B USB drive which should already contain agFM boot files.
+8. Now simply copy the entire contents inside the E2B_VENTOY folder (not the E2B_VENTOY folder itself – just the contents!) to the root of the 2nd partition of your E2B USB drive which should already contain the agFM boot files.
 You should not be prompted to overwrite any existing files on the USB drive – if you are then you did something wrong (or you are updating an existing version of Ventoy)!

 Do NOT overwrite any existing files when you add the E2B_VENTOY files (unless updating an earlier version).

 Check your 2nd partition now has a new /tool folder (as well as existing /ventoy, /grub and /EFI + others).

 Now you can boot to agFM first and then press F5 to boot to Ventoy.
 Legacy, UEFI32 and UEFI64 using Ventoy should all work.

 You can delete the E2B_VENTOY folder on your hard drive to tidy up.